fnalways/terminus-docs/docs/how-to/space/bill.md

 ## View Balance History
 - Balance includes trial funds and refunds from the cluster.
 - It may increase due to promotional activities and refunds, and it decreases when applied to bills.
-- You can use the balance history to check which bill is each balances associated with.
-You can also track how your balance was used.
+- You can use the balance history to track the acquisition and usage of each balance transaction, and its associated bill.

 ## Explanation Of Bill Amount Being Too Small
 - Since Stripe charges a fee for each transaction, we have set a minimum amount for payments.